AishwaryaND/hello-world/README.md

 ??? quote "Something missing?"
     [Raise an issue][github-issue] in our issue tracker.

+## Business Continuity

+Business Continuity involves updates to the cluster state, global and regional load balancers, as well as Shared Operating Services compliance configuration and verification.

+## Disaster Recovery

+Disaster Recovery involves reconstituting a Key Protect service in a new or old cluster, or even in a remote region.

+There are two different Disaster Recovery procedures currently available:

+-   For US-South there is a active DR site in US-East

+-   For all other sites, a new Key Protect service needs to be created, configured, and initialized

 ## Overview

 <!-- Add contextual or background information. -->